tomara-x/csound-proot-distro-recipe/README.md

 And that's it!
 You have infinite power!
 You just start a Termux, start pulseaudio, and then login in fedora.

-# Notes:
-1. You might wanna look into `~/.termux/termux.properties`
-2. Pinch in and out to change font size!
-3. you can swipe left on the termux special buttons to access the thing, you'll figure it out.
-I don't know how to describe it!
-4. Maybe install the `termux:styling` app for changing fonts and colors.
-5. In fx/ghost-commander you can add the termux directory as a storage.
-That way you can browse your termux and lunix files and copy them back and forth with android.
-6. Volume-up+1-0 is F1-F10
-7. Volume-up+k show/hide the extra buttons
-8. the sessions thing is very powerful! try it! swipe right from the left edge of the screen.

 💜